AaronVerDow/nix/common/apparmor/README.md

     };
   };

-  # Add boot entry with Apparmor disabled in case of lockout
+  # Add boot entry with AppArmor disabled in case of lockout
   specialisation = {
     no-apparmor = {
       configuration = {